Culpable/propva-root/documents/logo-customization-index.md

 ### Example 4: Changing the Main Logo

-To replace the main Mine Seek logo:
+To replace the main PropVA logo:

 #### Step 1: Create a new SVG logo
 Prepare your new logo in SVG format, ensuring it's properly sized and optimized.

 #### Step 2: Replace the existing file
-Replace the existing `/public/mine-seek.svg` file with your new logo.
+Replace the existing `/public/propva.svg` file with your new logo.

 ### Example 5: Creating a Custom Logo Animation